ayushchauhan22/SignSpeaks/README.md

 # SignSpeaks - Empowering Communication Through ML

-SignSpeaks is a web application that translates sign language gestures into text in real-time using computer vision and machine learning.
+SignSpeaks is a web application that translates american sign language gestures into text in real-time using computer vision and machine learning.

 ## Features
 - Real-time sign language translation